(Rev.) Andrew Blake, RP – Mindfulness + Compassion Professional Training, Yana Retreat and Courses, and Meditation Teacher

 Lysa has been engaged in contemplative life and practice in various streams of yoga and Buddhism for over two decades.
 Mindfulness is the foundation of her work as a psychotherapist.
 She is passionate about supporting people of all ages living through adversity, loss and trauma to give voice to their experiences and to discover their own wisdom and resilience.
 Her personal website is lysatoye.com.

 Agnes Wong, MD, PhD, FRCSC – Mindfulness + Compassion Professional Training,

-Dr. Agnes Wong is Professor of Ophthalmology, Neurology, and Psychology at the University of Toronto, and an active staff Ophthalmologist at The Hospital For Sick Children in Toronto.
-Dr. Wong is the former Ophthalmologist-in-Chief at The Hospital For Sick Children, where she held the inaugural John and Melinda Thompson Chair in Vision Neuroscience for 10 years.
+Dr. Agnes Wong is Professor of Ophthalmology, Neurology, & Psychology at the University of Toronto, and an active staff Ophthalmologist at The Hospital For Sick Children in Toronto.
+She is the former Ophthalmologist-in-Chief at The Hospital For Sick Children, where she was named the inaugural John & Melinda Thompson Chair in Vision Neuroscience.
 She is also the former Vice Chair of Research in the Department of Ophthalmology at the University of Toronto.
-In her career as a physician-scientist, Dr. Wong has published extensively in the field of Ophthalmology and vision sciences, travelled widely as a visiting professor / invited speaker, and won many research and teaching awards.
+In her career as a physician-scientist, Agnes has published extensively in the field of Ophthalmology and vision sciences, has travelled widely as a visiting professor and invited speaker, as well as won many research and teaching awards.

 Angie is a co-founder of Sarana Institute and Director of Mindfulness in Nature.
 A graduate from Upaya Centre as Buddhist chaplain with Roshi Joan Halifax, her studies engaged serving in end-of-life and environmental ministries.
 Through the inspiration of her late husband, Alido Di Iorio’s, vision of a healing community gathering on the land and his empowering, she carries his legacy and years of serving as the Executive Director of Gitche M’Qua Centre.